Youth athlete performance & resilience

 Sessions are provided as psychotherapy

-Delivered by a Registered Psychotherapist (Qualifying) and PhD-trained neuroscientist
+Delivered by a Registered Psychotherapist (Qualifying, CRPO)

 May be eligible for reimbursement through extended health benefits (depending on your plan)